AntoineGrimaldi/naturalstats/README.md

 # naturalstats
-A code to compute statistics on natural images <br/>
+A code to compute statistics on natural images <br/><br/>

+To use this code, open naturalstats.m, enter the name of the file where your
+images are stored, set up the different parameters for the statistical studies
+and run it.<br/><br/>

 %________________________________________________________________________ <br/>
 % This function computes various statistics on a dataset of images.
 The   <br/>
 % four statistical moments are computed for each image along with the DR  <br/>